Normal-205/exeremover/README.md

 Open Terminal and type pip install watchdog
 Type python main.py
 It will run and will shutdown when you close terminal

+Special thanks to Lê Thành Nhân for such a great software 😏